dora-metrics/pelorus/docs/Development.md

     - comittime-enterprise-config
 ```

-#### Source-to-image (S2I)
+#### Image from source

-By specifying `source_url` and optionally `source_ref` Pelorus exporters will use installation method that performs incremental builds of the exporter images using source from the GIT repository.
-Images are being stored in an OpenShift Container Platform registry and used during Pelorus Helm deployment or update.
+By specifying `source_url` (and optionally `source_ref`), Pelorus exporters will use installation method that performs incremental builds of the exporter images using source from the GIT repository.
+Images are being stored in an OpenShift Container Platform registry and used during Pelorus deployment or update.
 Each instance that uses this method results in a new build.
 This method is recommended for development or unmerged bug-fixes as it may point to any GIT and any branch or GIT reference.
 By default `source_ref` points to master branch.

 Example of such exporter instances are below: